-"I could not be more pleased to be coaching the heavyweight men at Yale," Gladstone said.
+"I could not be more pleased to be coaching the heavyweight men at Yale," Gladstone said when he was hired.
 "To be a part of Yale's storied rowing tradition is indeed an honor."

 Gladstone's 14 IRA championships place him in a tie with Charles "Pop" Courtney of Cornell (1901-15) for the most varsity eight titles in the history of collegiate rowing (note: Courtney's crews won multiple IRAs in one year).
-In all, Gladstone's Cal crews medaled at the IRA regatta 11 times in his 12 seasons since 1997 - five gold and six bronze – an unprecedented achievement in the 113-year history of the championship.
+In all, Gladstone's Cal crews medaled at the IRA regatta 11 times in his 12 seasons since 1997 - five gold and six bronze – an unprecedented achievement in the long history of the championship.
 Over that same period, he directed Cal to seven of 12 Pac-10 championships.

 During his first term at Cal from 1973-80, Gladstone guided the Bears to three undefeated dual-race seasons, an IRA title in 1976 and a Pac-10 championship in 1979.